gooseberry/gooseberry.github.io/_docs/01-linux-beta.md

 You should run this command on a regular basis.
 This is how Crostini gets it updates, including security patches, from the internet.
 {: .notice--info}

-Now that you have an updated Crostini container running, check out the [Linux Tools](/docs/linux-tools) page for additional applications you can install.
+Now that you have an updated Crostini container running, keep reading this guide to get some of your favourite GOG.com games running on your Chromebook.